freerobby/sendgrid_toolkit/README.md

   - Statistics
   - Unsubscribes

-SendgridToolkit also provides a class for interacting with eachof the following Sendgrid Marketing Email API modules:
+SendgridToolkit also provides a class for interacting with each of the following Sendgrid Marketing Email API modules:
   - Categories
   - Lists
   - Recipients